luisdoesdev/catalog-app/README.md

 ## Getting Started

 # pre-requisites
- Make sure you have both python2.7 and pip instal in your sytem
+ Make sure you have both python2.7 and pip installed in your system

+ Create a database with Postgres

  # Installing

- Just clone this repo: `git clone https://github.com/letorruella/catalog-app` Once that's done install the dependencies: `pip install -r requirements.txt ` Start the database `python project/models.py` and populated it with some basic data `python prject/models.py`
+ Just clone this repo: `git clone https://github.com/letorruella/catalog-app`

+ Once that's done install the dependencies: `pip install -r requirements.txt `

+ Start the database `python project/models.py` and populated it

+ with some basic data `python prject/models.py`

  # Run